 This course is designed as a comprehensive overview of word processing software.
 Areas of focus include understanding basic functions of the Ribbon, creation of documents, and basic file management.
 Students progress from introductory to advanced level skill sets while preparing for applications in business and office settings.
 At the conclusion of this course, students will have the confidence to apply these computers skills in the workplace.
 Two (2.0) semester credit hours are awarded for the completion of this course.
 (Lec/Lab/Ext/Total) (15/30/0/45).
-PREREOUISITE: None lecture and hands-on use.
-Areas of focus will include understanding cells and data, formatting of values and labels, the use of formulas and functions, the creation and development of charts and tables, the application of macros and programming, and the use of data with other workbooks, files, and applications.
-At the conclusion of this course, students should have the confidence to apply these computer skills in the workplace.
-Two (2.0) semester credit hours are awarded for the completion of this course.
-(Lec/Lab/Ext/Total) (15/30/0/45).
-PREREQUISITE: None

-MIS102 SPREADSHEET APPLICATIONS Program Delivery: Blended
+MIS102 SPREADSHEET APPLICATIONS Program Delivery: Rlended